labradorescence/react-hooks-mock-code-challenge-plantshop/README.md

 1. When the app starts, I can see all plants.
 2. I can add a new plant to the page by submitting the form.
-    -state with form
-    -input, onChange
+    Storing the user's input data in the state -Declare the state for form `const [form, setForm] = useState({ key1: "", key2: "" })` -In JSX, input, add the `onChange` with `handleChange` function `<input type="text" name="name" onChange={handleChange} />`
+    -declare the `handleChange` function
-    -get the values
+    -get the values from the input `<input type="text" name="name" onChange={handleChange} value={form.name}/>`
-    -update the state
+    -update the `form` state using the `handleChange` and the `setForm`, setter function

-    -fetch POST
+    Fetch POST the user input data to the DB
+    -fetch POST, go to MDN and copy and past the post fetch request -In JSX, on form, add the onSubmit event then declare `handleSubmit` function `<form onSubmit = {handleSubmit}>` -send the event to the parent prop with the new `form` state using the setter function prop but concatenate the existing data with the new data
+    -on the parent component, update the state with the newly added data

+    set the form back to default
-    -update the plants state with the newly added plan on the PlantPage -set the form state back to the empty form
+    -set the form state back to the default form

-    -onSubmit
 3. I can mark a plant as "sold out".
 4. I can search for plants by their name and see a filtered list of plants.
     -get the search term